tfij/check-tfij-style/README.md

 </module>
 ```

-### Example maven-checkstyle-plugin configuration
+### Example maven plugin configuration

-IMPORTANT: To use this check with `maven-checkstyle-plugin`,
+To use check from this library with `maven-checkstyle-plugin`,
 you have to add the library as a maven dependency to the plugin.

 ```xml